 Under Construction: Shifting Snow Removal Plans

-When Schill Grounds Management began servicing Crocker Park five years ago, there was no construction and, Hermes says, “The site was on autopilot in terms of how it was being maintained.”
+When Schill Grounds Management began servicing Crocker Park five years ago, there was no construction and, the assistant operations manager says, “The site was on autopilot in terms of how it was being maintained.”

 In other words, there weren’t variables like cranes, new parking garages, construction trailers and uprooted traffic patterns.
 There was plenty of parking and room to push snow off the lots.

 The construction of American Greetings new headquarters and the next phase of Crocker Park retail, business and residential buildings altered the picture completely for Schill.
-Actually, these changes happened over time and snowballed into a real shift in the way snow and ice removal had to be managed last winter, Hermes says.
+Actually, these changes happened over time and snowballed into a real shift in the way snow and ice removal had to be managed last winter, the assistant operations manager says.

 “We have noise ordinances, we have tenants on site, we have to be considerate of who is on the property and we have metered parking, traffic flow—everything makes their job very difficult to perform,” she says.

 As for snow, previous years’ strategies needed to be scrapped once parking on the property became limited due to construction.
-“We used to move all of the snow to the south end of the property, and now we have to move it to the north end and have it hauled away,” Hermes says.
+“We used to move all of the snow to the south end of the property, and now we have to move it to the north end and have it hauled away,” the assistant operations manager says.

 Schill designed a snow removal plan that addresses the property’s people and parking.
 Sidewalk crews push snow off walkways to keep areas safe for pedestrians, and snowplow crews clear parking lots.
 Snow piles are hauled away in dump trucks the morning following an event (to avoid noise while residents are sleeping).
 Crews also remove snow from the rooftops.